aufbauprinzip/WiFi-Sunrise-Alarm-Clock/README.md

 ESP8266 microcontroller with DS3231m RTC to control an RGBW LED strip and turn it into a web interfaceable sunrise alarm (Lichtwecker!)

+An ESP32-S compatible sketch is available as well!

 https://www.youtube.com/watch?v=NbgbeNN9tp0

 ## Idea